by Qineng Tan, L.Ac., Ph.D.

 The body’s initial reaction to stress is to protect itself.
 But if you are under this kind of stress constantly–think about it–your body will keep producing adrenaline, causing the heart to beat constantly at a high rate and keep the blood pressure high.
 Eventually, the body will become exhausted, leading to chronic fatigue, hypertension, diabetes, risk of stroke and heart attack.
 The lungs become vulnerable, which can trigger asthma.
 When the cortisone level is high, it causes a constant immune response.
 Eventually, the immune system becomes imbalanced.

 When stressful periods are prolonged, the body can lose the ability to shut off the alert that says something is wrong: what we call the “fight or flight” response.
 Say you send a soldier to a war zone.
 The soldier’s job is to shoot the enemy.
 When the enemy approaches, the soldier starts to shoot.
 But if the soldier is there fighting for days, weeks, years, and his job is to keep shooting, at some point he stops recognizing who is an enemy or who is an ally.
 He will shoot anybody.
 Likewise, the body loses the ability to recognize what is good and what is not good.
 Stressful life events are often a main factor in the onset of an autoimmune condition, like ALS, MS, lupus, or rheumatoid arthritis.
-When a person has experienced shocking, perhaps life-threatening, events such as being attacked or surviving in a war zone, he or she may exhibit PTSD symptoms.
+When a person has experienced shocking, perhaps life-threatening, events such as being attacked or surviving in a war zone, he or she may exhibit PTSD symptoms or panic attacks.